tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/10-utility-wrapper-pipe.md

 ## Information

-This is the third of three `@Pipe()` challenges, the goal of this series is to master **pipes** in Angular.
+This is the third of three `@Pipe()` challenges.
+The goal of this series is to master **pipes** in Angular.

 Pipes are a very powerful way to transform data in your template.
 The difference between calling a function and a pipe is that pure pipes are memoized.
-So they won't be recalculated every change detection cycle if their inputs haven't changed.
+So, they won't be recalculated every change detection cycle if their inputs haven't changed.

 Pipes are designed to be efficient and optimized for performance.
-They use change detection mechanisms to only recalculate the value if the input changes, to minimize unnecessary calculations and improving rendering performance.
+They use change detection mechanisms to only recalculate the value if the input changes, to minimize unnecessary calculations and improve rendering performance.

-By default a pipe is pure, you should be aware that setting `pure` to false is prone to be inefficient, because it increases the amount of rerenders.
+By default, a pipe is pure.
+You should be aware that setting `pure` to false is prone to be inefficient, because it increases the amount of rerenders.

 :::note
 A **pure** pipe is only called when the value changes.\